 - a fear or distrust of government supports,

 - experienced significant socioeconomic disadvantage and marginalisation as a result of their Aboriginal status.

 Victorian Aboriginal Legal Service (VALS) plays an important role in providing referrals, advice/information, duty work or case work assistance to Aboriginal and Torres Strait Islander peoples in the State of Victoria.

 Children from Culturally and Linguistically Diverse (CALD) backgrounds

 When supporting a child from CALD backgrounds who has been impacted by child abuse, in addition to taking action to protect a child's safety and wellbeing, it is essential that services provide culturally appropriate support.
 However, this should not detract from ensuring the child’s safety and wellbeing.

 Where possible services should work with relevant cultural support services (ensuring that the confidentiality of the child and family is maintained) and engage an interpreter when communicating with the student’s family if needed.

 Children with refugee backgrounds

 When working with children from refugee backgrounds who have been impacted by child abuse it is important to recognise that they (and their families) may also be experiencing trauma, dislocation and loss.
 This trauma may significantly affect family wellbeing and parenting capacity and whilst these issues also require sensitive consideration, they should not detract from ensuring the child’s safety and wellbeing (or impact on decisions to report suspected abuse).

-Services should consider contacting services that specalise in providing support to refugees (ensuring that the confidentiality of the child and their family is maintained).
+Services should consider contacting services that specialise in providing support to refugees (ensuring that the confidentiality of the child and their family is maintained) such as Foundation House.